 What is the Difference Between Brown and White Rice?

 Despite all of the opinions about which rice is healthier, people should know that brown rice IS white rice.
 The only difference is that brown rice still has its husks, bran and germ.
-This makes it much more beneficial if you are wanting to add exceptional amounts of fiber to your diet.
+This makes it much more beneficial if you are wanting to add fiber to your diet.

 This recipe makes 2 servings of brown rice.
 You can scale up the servings using the slider on the recipe card.